ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Whether it recognizes the task ID.
 If not, then the Helper MUST fail the job with error `unrecognizedTask`.

+* Whether the `AggregationJobInitReq` is malformed.
+If so, the the Helper MUST fail the job with error `invalidMessage`.

 * Whether the batch mode indicated by `part_batch_selector.batch_mode` matches the task's batch mode.
 If not, then the Helper MUST fail the job with error `invalidMessage`.